PubChimps/odsc-omd-mcp/README.md

 # AI Driven Automation in Open-Source Metadata Platforms: Embedding an MCP Server

-Hello Open Data Science Conference!
+Hello PyCon Ireland!
 Thank you for joining our training session!
 You can find the contents below, please let me know if there's anything you need!

 *Note - This training was prepared using a MacBook*